GUNS GANGS &K9's

 to help youth understand their value as individuals, strengths and to nurture a

-positive relationship with those in authority.
+positive relationship with male mentors from all walks of life, including former prisoners, those in authority, teachers, care givers as well as peer associates.
 By doing so we are able to help

 To date the program has proven to be very